Skip to content

 Are farmhouses covered under home insurance?

-Compare the Market doesn’t offer a comparison for farmhouse insurance, but there are many reputable specialist providers to choose from.
+Compare the Market doesn’t offer a comparison for farmhouse insurance.
+But there are many reputable specialist providers to choose from.

 Does home insurance cover me to work from home?